Azure/ResourceModules/modules/sql/server/security-alert-policy/README.md

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`

-### Parameter: `name`

-The name of the Security Alert Policy.
-- Required: Yes
-- Type: string

 ### Parameter: `retentionDays`

 Specifies the number of days to keep in the Threat Detection audit logs.

 - Required: No
 - Type: int
 - Default: `0`

-### Parameter: `serverName`

-The name of the parent SQL Server.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `state`

 Specifies the state of the policy, whether it is enabled or disabled or a policy has not been applied yet on the specific database.

 - Required: No
 - Type: string
 - Default: `'Disabled'`